ChiCubed/InformaticsNotes/InformaticsNotes.md

 ## Range minimum query \small (and variants)
 (Variants include finding the sum of a range, the product of a range, the max of a range etc.)

-A range minimum query entails finding the minimum value in an array between indices $L$ and $R$.
-The na&iuml;ve approach is to iterate over every value, which takes $O(N)$ time.
-Therefore we are only interested in algorithms that take $< O(N)$ time.
+A range minimum query entails finding the minimum value in an array between indices $$L$$ and $$R$$.
+The na&iuml;ve approach is to iterate over every value, which takes $$O(N)$$ time.
+Therefore we are only interested in algorithms that take $$< O(N)$$ time.

 A range minimum query is best performed with one of the Range Tree, Prefix Sum and Sparse Table data structures.
 (Each of these have requirements; see the *Data Structures* section.)

-One alternative to Sparse Tables and Prefix Sums are Square Root Decompositions, which are good because they are quick to implement and have reasonably quick $O(\sqrt{n})$ query for $O(\sqrt{n})$ space complexity (as well as $O(\sqrt{n})$ update and $O(n)$ preprocessing.)
+One alternative to Sparse Tables and Prefix Sums are Square Root Decompositions, which are good because they are quick to implement and have reasonably quick $$O(\sqrt{n})$$ query for $$O(\sqrt{n})$$ space complexity (as well as $$O(\sqrt{n})$$ update and $$O(n)$$ preprocessing.)
 In most cases a sparse table is a better option however, or, if updates are needed, a range tree is probably best.

-A Square Root Decomposition works by dividing the array into $\sqrt{n}$ blocks of size $\sqrt{n}$ each.
+A Square Root Decomposition works by dividing the array into $$\sqrt{n}$$ blocks of size $$\sqrt{n}$$ each.
 Square Root Decompositions work for any associative operators.

 Query: Calculate the 'product' of each of the buckets in the preprocessed array which are contained entirely within the query range, linearly scan elements that are only partially within the buckets.

 ### With range updates
-If we need to query ranges and update a range with operations such as 'set everything in this range to $0$' or 'multiply everything in this range by $a$', we can use a modified range tree.
+If we need to query ranges and update a range with operations such as 'set everything in this range to $$0$$' or 'multiply everything in this range by $$a$$', we can use a modified range tree.
 For the latter case, you would store a 'multiplication factor' for each node that was entirely contained within the range.
 This could be done by traversing up through the tree, changing every node's multiplication factor accordingly if they were a part of the range.
-This is only $O(log N)$.
+This is only $$O(log N)$$.

 This solution works with any pair of distributive semigroups.
 Since multiplication distributes over addition, the above solution works.
-Another example is that addition distributes over $min$, so the solution would work if we stored an amount to be added on each node and our queries were of the minimum element in a range.
+Another example is that addition distributes over $$min$$, so the solution would work if we stored an amount to be added on each node and our queries were of the minimum element in a range.